-The PI or a proxy must approve each member of their team in order to gain access to ALCF resources and run jobs on their project.
-Users can respond to requests from ALCF for account access approval with a ‘yes’ or ‘no’.
-If you have an active ALCF account, you can manage your project membership by logging into the following page on the ALCF account and project management website: https://accounts.alcf.anl.gov/#!/manageProjects
+The PI or a proxy must approve each team member to access ALCF resources and run jobs on their project.
+PI/proxies can respond to emails from ALCF for account access approval with a "yes" or "no".

-New project members will need a user account to access project data and to run jobs on ALCF systems.
-Please instruct any members who do not have an ALCF account to request one at: https://accounts.alcf.anl.gov/#!/accountRequest.
+Members that do not have an ALCF account should request one at: https://accounts.alcf.anl.gov/accountRequest.
 When prompted for project name, they should select your project short name.

-We encourage you to start moving your project data to the project directory at the ALCF before your allocation begins using Globus ( https://www.alcf.anl.gov/support-center/theta/using-globus-theta).
+We encourage you to use Globus to move your project data to your ALCF project directory before your allocation begins.
+For details, see Using Globus on Theta.

 Please be aware that we will periodically monitor, and could potentially adjust, your project allocation if a large portion of it goes unused.
 You may view our pullback policy at the following link: https://www.alcf.anl.gov/user-guides/pullback-policy